rcmdnk/pypi-files/README.md

 # pypi-files
-Check and download package source files from PyPi
+Check and download package source files from PyPI.

 # Rqeuirement